A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Feature modeling

 with parameters $\bm{\theta},\bm{\psi}$.
 As such, the spatial correlation is induced through mapping the latent variables to segmentation masks.
-Conditioning the latent density, i.e. $p_{\bm{\psi}}(\mathbf{z}|\mathbf{X})$, on the input images is not a necessity, but usually preferred for smooth optimization trajectories~\cite{zheng2022learning}.
-However, it is also possible to simply employ an unconditional prior $p(\mathbf{z})$.
-As argued by \citet{kahl2024values}, their predictive uncertainty can be decomposed as
+On a related note, an unconditional prior $p(\mathbf{z})$ can also be employed.
+However, conditioning the latent density, i.e. $p_{\bm{\psi}}(\mathbf{z}|\mathbf{X})$, is usually preferred for smooth optimization trajectories~\citep{zheng2022learning}.

-In contrast to Equation~(\ref{eq:uncdec}), the mutual information term here encapsulates the aleatoric uncertainty, while the expected entropy reflects the epistemic uncertainty.
-Also, note that the mutual information is between the output and latent variables, rather than the parameters of the model.
 The key overarching contribution of latent-level sampling methods lies in the conditioning of generative models on the input image.
 This section briefly introduces Generative Adversarial Networks (Section~\ref{subsubsec:GAN}), Variational Autoencoders (Section~\ref{subsubsec:VAE}), and Denoising Diffusion Probabilistic Models (Section~\ref{subsubsec:DDPM}), and outlines how these architectures are commonly adapted for probabilistic segmentation.